Today, I want to focus on stability.

 Stability in a mechanical sense means resistance to falling apart.
 In the context of your joint, stability refers to a joint that moves with all the surfaces in general alignment all the time.

 There are two types of instability: surgical instability and microinstability.
 Surgical instability involves complete disruption of a ligament, such as a torn and fully retracted rotator cuff.
 The shoulder in such a case is unstable and requires surgery.

 Joint stability is dependent upon ligaments and muscles.
-Ligaments are the living duct tape that keep the joint together.
+Ligaments are the living duct tape that keeps the joint together.
 Ligaments that have been stretched or are loose cause joint instability.
 Treatment options for joint instability include addressing both components.
-Physical therapy can address muscle weakness, while ultrasound-guided injections of platelet rich plasma or stem cells can treat loose ligaments.
+Physical therapy can address muscle weakness, while ultrasound-guided injections of platelet-rich plasma or stem cells can treat loose ligaments.
 At the Centeno-Schultz Clinic, all injections are performed under direct guidance utilizing ultrasound or X-ray.